Miloš Bok: Compositions

 He is composing since his childhood.
 After his first unfinished attempts (a piano concerto and a symphony), his gradual conversion to Catholicism led him to realise that his role in life would be to lift church music up.
 Thus confined, his creation and activities have touched upon all music forms, and his work has given birth to a very distinctive original musical world.
 His first finished work, the Missa Solemnis (1986), ranks among the most performed contemporary vocal-instrumental pieces (more than fifty performances, including one in Carnegie Hall, in 1999, and on Prague's St Vitus and Adalbert Cathedral, in 2015).
 It was followed by several smaller pieces: the Missa Brevis in E flat major (1987) and Missa Brevis in F sharp major (1988, rev. 2003), as well as many smaller works intended to accompany the liturgy, from festive mass songs (Lord, Have Mercy, 1996; Alleluia, Be Alive, 2007; I Believe in One Church, 2008...), through original adaptations of psalms and hymns (Hymn to the Holy Spirit, 2005; De Profundis, 2009; Psalm 131, 2010; Magnificat, 2011), cycles of Christmas carols (Symphonic Carols, 1998; Dreamy Carols, 2006), up to Choir songs for the Nový Dvůr Trappist monastery (2001).
 His monumental Credo in F Sharp Minor (2006) also has to be pointed out, whose length exceeds the regular framework of the mass rites and constitutes the composer's personal confession.
 In a personal letter from 2006, Pope Benedict XVI has highlighted the quality and the conversional effect of Bok's music.
 In 2015, the Czech Bishops’ Conference has awarded Bok for his church music and his activities for the Catholic Church.

-The apex of his work is his vast trilogy of oratorios for soli, children's and mixed choirs, organ and great symphonic orchestra.
-The first of these oratorios is The Gnomes of the Valley of Křinice (1993) which was greeted by an enormous success at the author's graduating concert for the end of his conducting studies in Prague's Rudolfinum Hall.
+The apex of his work is his trilogy of oratorios for soli, children's and mixed choirs, organ and symphonic orchestra.
+The first of these oratorios is The Gnomes of the Valley of Křinice (1993) which was greeted by success at the author's graduating concert for the end of his conducting studies in Prague's Rudolfinum Hall.
 It was followed by Saint Zdislava (2001).
-The last oratorio is The Apocalypse on the Slopes of Kamenice, whose first part Bok has been performed with great success in 2016 by world renowned conductor Manfred Honeck with the Czech Philharmonic in Prague's Rudolfinum Hall.
+The last oratorio is The Apocalypse on the Slopes of Kamenice, whose first part Bok has been performed with success in 2016 by world renowned conductor Manfred Honeck with the Czech Philharmonic in Prague's Rudolfinum Hall.
 The whole trilogy of oratorios constitutes a completely new and modern kind of spiritual composition.
 Formally, they combine a grandiose sonata layout with a principle of individual attacca sections whose titles and abstract text by the composer himself guide the listener's imagination.
 Bok's unique trilogy of oratorios, permeated with autobiographic elements, is a great meditation on death, the sensation of the upcoming apocalypse, as well as a celebration of the Roman Catholic Church.